s-paez/s-paez.github.io/content/en/blog/first/index.md

 When I received the notification of admission, I immediately contacted people I had already identified who work in the field of exoplanets.
 After several emails and a virtual meeting, Dr. Yilen Gómez Maqueo Chew, a researcher at the Instituto de Astronomía, accepted me to work in her group.

-I am currently living in Mexico City, where I am in my third semester of my master's degree in Astrophysics at the Ciudad Universitaria branch of the Institute of Astronomy of UNAM.
-I am working on the analysis of light curves of transiting exoplanets.
+I am currently living in Mexico City, where I am in my third semester of my master's degree in Astrophysics at the Ciudad Universitaria headquarters of the Instituto de Astronomía UNAM working on the analysis of light curves of transiting exoplanets.